-May the Long Awaited, Star Wars VII Spoiler Filled Review Be With You..
+May the Long Awaited, Star Wars VII Spoiler Filled Review Be With You…

-General Leia Organa, now head of the Resistance is looking for her brother Luke and has dispatched her best pilot..
+General Leia Organa, now head of the Resistance is looking for her brother Luke and has dispatched her best pilot.

 OK, I will try not to put in too many amended Star Wars quotes.
 So if you were one of the zillions of kids who didn’t get in to see it as you were too young and your fake moustache didn’t work.
 Or you are a wee person like me, with the face of a child (doesn’t work now, sadly) who the powers that be who work at the cinema didn’t believe when you produced your genuine ID card….or there was a really tall person sitting in front of you chewing his toffees really loudly..on with the review…

-It’s got the dubious honour of being only Star Wars film I can remember scene by scene. and even discussed with a good female friend.
-This friend suggested I release the review earlier as it was on the verge of completion and just about ready to be published as I wrote it just after my review part 1.
+It’s got the dubious honour of being the only Star Wars film I can remember scene by scene. and I discussed it with a good female friend.
+This friend suggested I release the review earlier as it was on the verge of completion and just about ready to be published, as I wrote it just after my review part 1.
 I had thought and said originally I would release it on the DVD release date.
 This date many a devotee will suggest will inevitably be May 4th, by which time the next film will be being plugged… probably.

 Luke (Sorry) look.
 And why not.
 But despite the fact I’ve been gittering non stop about it to my poor suffering husband (as I don’t want to spoil it for anyone).
 I don’t want to get it wrong and confuse you so just to keep things right, my darlin’ Star Wars crazy husband will collaborate with me on this one when I need him.
 As my Yoda he is.